Obturator hernia

-An obturator hernia is a rare type of hernia, encompassing 0.07-1% of all hernias, of the pelvic floor in which pelvic or abdominal contents protrudes through the obturator foramen.
+An obturator hernia is a rare type of hernia, encompassing 0.07–1% of all hernias, of the pelvic floor in which pelvic or abdominal contents protrudes through the obturator foramen.
 The obturator foramen is formed by a branch of the ischial (lower and back hip bone) as well as the pubic bone.
-The canal is typically 2-3 centimeters long and 1 centimeters wide, creating a space for pouches of pre-peritoneal fat.
+The canal is typically 2–3 centimeters long and 1 centimeter wide, creating a space for pouches of pre-peritoneal fat.

 Etiology

 Due to differences in width and inclination of the female pelvis and the larger diameter of the female obturator foramen compared to male anatomy, this hernia is more common in women, especially multiparous and older females who are severely underweight for their age and height.
 The female obturator foramen has been shown to have a triangular opening, while for males it is more oval-like.
 Childbirth has also been shown to cause multiple structural changes to the muscle, thereby increasing the risk of hernias forming with multiple childbirth.
 People with lean body builds are also more likely to develop an obturator hernia due to having less adipose and lymphatic tissue surrounding the obturator canal.
 Nerves and blood vessels that pass through the obturator canal are covered and protected by adipose tissue.
 When a person experiences significant weight loss due to malnutrition or chronic illness, this protective fatty tissue is lost allowing pelvic and abdominal contents to shift around and increasing the risk of an obturator hernia.
 Other factors that may increase a person's risk of developing obturator hernia include conditions that increase pressure within the abdomen.
 Examples of such conditions are: constipation, multiparity, ascities and chronic pulmonary disease (COPD).